davidpridemore/SNDesktop/README.md

 Usage

-    Trigger a notification in ServiceNow (e.g., a sys_email record with type = send).
+    Trigger a notification in ServiceNow (e.g., a sys_email record with type = sent).

     Within 10 seconds, the desktop notifier should display the message.